 Grand Blanc is a somewhat small city located in the state of Michigan.
 With a population of 7,905 people and eight constituent neighborhoods, Grand Blanc is the 141st largest community in Michigan.

-Grand Blanc is a decidedly white-collar city, with fully 87.17% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Grand Blanc is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Grand Blanc who work in sales jobs (19.51%), office and administrative support (14.94%), and teaching (10.34%).
+Grand Blanc is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Grand Blanc is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Grand Blanc who work in office and administrative support (15.17%), sales jobs (14.90%), and teaching (10.15%).

-The per capita income in Grand Blanc in 2010 was $28,728, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,912 for a family of four.
+The per capita income in Grand Blanc in 2010 was $37,530, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $150,120 for a family of four.
 However, Grand Blanc contains both very wealthy and poor people as well.

 Grand Blanc is a somewhat ethnically-diverse city.
 The people who call Grand Blanc home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Blanc residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grand Blanc include Irish, English, Italian, and Polish.
+Important ancestries of people in Grand Blanc include German, Irish, English, Polish, and Italian.

 The most common language spoken in Grand Blanc is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Polish and Chinese.